 Generally abiding by a practice to sell long-term debt every two years, depending on interest rates, the City issued long-term debt in November 2020 for \$39.5 million.
 The bulk of the issuance, \$31.6 million was for ongoing costs related to the replacement of Brightwood and Lincoln elementary schools.
 Another \$4 million was issued for the remediation and renovation of Court Square, and the remaining \$3.9 million was issued for MSBA projects for Sci-Tech, Milton Bradley and South End Middle schools.

-In March 2022, the City again issued long-term debt.
+Following the two-year practice, the City issued long-term debt in March 2022.
 Making up over half of the City's request is the replacement of DeBerry and Homer elementary schools on the site of the existing DeBerry Elementary School.
 Renamed the DeBerry-Swan School, this transformative project was approved by the MSBA in June 2020.
 The project is expected to top \$95M, with MSBA's reimbursement rate expected to be 80%, less any ineligible costs.
 In addition, the City demolished the dangerous and blighted former MCDI building, and relocated and redesigned DeBerry Park, renamed Samuel Bolden Park, both in the school's vicinity.
 The recent construction of four new elementary schools represents Springfield's largest investment in many years.
-The City plans to issue long-term debt in March 2024.
-Springfield has strategically created a declining debt repayment scheduled, as detailed in our FY24 Debt Affordability Study, which will allow us to layer debt for these new projects into our budget, while still allowing us to make necessary investments in other service areas, such as public safety.